graphql-hive/graphql-gateways-benchmark/README.md

 This scenario runs the following:

 1. 4 GraphQL subgraphs in dedicated services
-2. A GraphQL gateway compatible with the Apollo federation spec
+2. A GraphQL gateway compatible with the Apollo Federation spec
 3. Constant rate of VUs over fixed time span

 This measures the following: